nlbduy/E-Commerce-Performance-Analysis-SQL-BigQuery/README.md

 <img width="2000" height="577" alt="Image" src="https://github.com/user-attachments/assets/ef41349c-5b52-4d1f-af7f-8b81d6683e61" />

+**Purchasers engaged far more deeply than non-purchasers**, averaging 32 to 37 pageviews per session compared to only about 4 among non-purchasers.

 ## 🔍 Average number of transactions per purchaser (Jul 2017)

 This step is to measure purchasing intensity and customer loyalty.
 The result helps the business understand customer purchasing behaviors and evaluate the performance of marketing strategies.